altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "I want to ask you something."<br/>

-Jerome looked to his left and right.
+Jerome looked to his left and right.<br/>

-This place was some distance from the troops and no one was near them.
+This place was some distance from the troops and no one was near them.<br/>

 "I will do my best to answer..."<br/>